3JTek/General-Assembly-Notes/module-01/control-flow.md

 ### `while`

 A `while` loop checks for a condition at the end of each loop.
-If the condition is _truthy_, it will run another loop:
+If the condition is _truthy_, it will run the code block again:

 ```js
 let a = 10;